With So Much to Do Kuala Lumpur For Kids of All Ages, You May Just Have to Come Back!

 THINGS TO DO IN KUALA LUMPUR #10

 Sunway Lagoon.
-This is a must do for all families if visiting Kuala Lumpur!
+This is one of the best kid’s activities in KL!
 With over 90 attractions spread across 88 acres, Sunway Lagoon provides the ultimate theme park experience in 6 adventure zones including Asia’s 1st Nickelodeon Themed Land.
 The theme park caters for kids of all ages so if you have a family with toddlers and teenagers, this makes for an awesome day out.
 Some of the highlights include:

 - Nickelodeon themed land – Filled with SpongeBob square pants, Dora the Explorer and Teenage Mutant Ninja Turtles rides.

 - Water Park – Beat the humidity and heat at the water park.
 Go for a spin in the loops of the African Pythons, or race your friends in an adrenalin-pumping ride head first down the Congo Challenge.